If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Sonic the Hedgehog Pocket Adventure

 Sonic Pocket Adventure is basically Sonic Unadvanced.
-This game marks the second time Sonic appeared on a third-party console, which is interesting considering Sega was still producing the Dreamcast at the time.
+This also marks the second time Sonic appeared on a third-party console prior to Sega leaving the first-party console business in 2001.

 Debug Mode

 Change byte 0x1F of the ROM to 0xFF in a hex editor to enable Developer Mode.
-(This is done automatically in some ancient emulators such as "Rather a Pokemon Emulator?" and NeoPocott, for some stupid reason.)
-When the SEGA screen is displayed, press the Option button to jump to the main debug menu.
+(This is done automatically in some ancient emulators such as "Rather a Pokemon Emulator?" and NeoPocott, for some reason.)
+When the Sega screen is displayed, press Option to jump to the main debug menu.

-An interesting function of the debug mode is that it allows the player to switch between Sonic and Tails by pressing the B button.
-Pausing the game no longer causes the Pause banner to appear and it is possible to trigger a free-movement mode by pressing A+B simultaneously.
+An interesting function of the debug mode is that it allows the player to switch between Sonic and Tails by pressing B. Pausing the game no longer causes the Pause banner to appear and it is possible to trigger a free-movement mode by pressing A + B. Additionally, you can also press Start+Select at the SEGA screen on an emulator or frontend like Retroarch to get here as well.

 Beginning